Woodland Birds, Pacific Northwest

 The male has an iridescent black body and a brown head.
 The female is slightly smaller than the male and uniformly gray.

-The coffee brown head of the male is a distinguishing field mark.
+The coffee brown head of the male Brown Headed Cowbird is a distinguishing field mark that tells you what kind of bird it is.
 The strong conical bill is adapted to its diet of insects, seeds and berries.
 The egg of the brown headed cowbird is white, bluish or greenish with a fine speckling of reddish brown.

 Brown Headed Cowbirds never build nests or raise their own young.
 Males typically arrive on the BC coast before the females who arrive a week or so later.
 Females will lay eggs in other birds’ nests and leave the rearing to them.
 They find nests to lay eggs in by looking for birds building nests, either by sitting quietly perched in a tree and watching for birds going in or out of a nest or watching other birds gather nesting material and following them.
 The female generally chooses a nest to place her eggs in by its shape, and will lay one egg per nest.
 She waits to lay the egg until there is one or more eggs in the nest, and then removes an egg from the nest replaces it with her own.
 She continues this over a period of about a month and she can lay up to 40 eggs a season.
 Incubation time is short, up to 12 days, this gives the young cowbird a head start in the nest.